mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 }
 {% endhighlight %}

 The id of given peer is always an integer so that's why we parse it as first line of the event handler.
-After that we emit the message to the specified peer in the `to` property of the event object.
+After that we emit the message to the specified peer in the `to` property of the event data object.

 The last event handler (and last part of the server) is the disconnect handler: